LESC-Unicamp/TPT-coefficients-for-spherocylindrical-molecules/README.md

  command line is system-dependent and environment-dependent.
 Check this <a href="https://gcc.gnu.org/onlinedocs/gfortran/SYSTEM.html">link</a> for more information.</p>

 <p align="justify">
-File names are based on the information they hold, followed by the reduced number density and elongation parameters that were used to create them.
+File names are based on the information they hold, followed by the reduced number density and aspect ratio parameters that were used to create them.
 Files with identical names are always overwritten.
 Thus, running simulations with the same <code>[1+L/D]&rho;*</code> and <code>L/D</code> at the same date will always overwrite existing data.</p>

 ## Running the Code